kalessil/phpinspectionsea/docs/performance.md

 # Packed hashtable optimizations

-> Note: please reference this [article](https://blog.blackfire.io/php-7-performance-improvements-packed-arrays.html)for
+> Note: please reference this [article](https://blog.blackfire.io/php-7-performance-improvements-packed-arrays.html)
-> more technical details and real-life examples
+> for more technical details and real-life examples

 PHP7 introduced significant improvements in performance and memory usage.
 One of improvements was an optimization of internals for associative arrays.
 To be more specific if an array has only integer keys organized in natural